modofunjs/modofun/README.md

 For a complete list of fields available in the function context (this), refer to [the handlers specification](#handlers).

+An error response can be triggered by throwing an error, or returning a rejected Promise.
+If the error has a `status` field, the default error handler will use it to set the response status code accordingly.
+Otherwise it will respond with the `500` status code.

 ### Request/Response Mode